moazzamalirind/GCD_BugFlowExperiment/README.md

 Explanations of Respository Contents

 There are three different models developed and analyzed in this study:

 a) Nonlinear Model
 b) Linear Weekend-Weekday Model
 c) Linear Sat-Sun-Weekday Model

 Each model folder has description about the model, inputs, outputs, directions to encourage reproducibility, and validation.
-Primarly
+The folder named documents contains all the paperwork e.g. proposal, article, and revelant docs.
 _________________________________________________________________________________________________________________________________________________________________________________
 Required Softwares